 For a free, completely confidential legal consultation with an experienced cocaine possession defense attorney in Philadelphia, contact The Law Office of Lloyd Long by calling (215) 302-0171, or by using our free consultation form.
 We know your matter is urgent, which is why we take calls 24 hours a day, seven days a week.

 PA Penalties for Felony and Misdemeanor Cocaine Possession

 Cocaine possession charges may involve possession for personal use, which is called “simple possession,” or possession for the purpose of selling or distributing the cocaine, which is called “possession with intent to deliver” or PWID.
 What is the difference between simple possession and possession with the intent to deliver cocaine in Pennsylvania?
-Although the facts surrounding an arrest will affect the charge, the distinction between these two charges often comes down to two factors:
+Although the facts surrounding an arrest will affect the charge, the distinction between these two drug possession charges often comes down to two factors: